ViennaTools/ViennaLS/README.md

 ### Shared libraries

-In order to save build time during developement, dynamically linked shared libraries can be used if ViennaLS was built with them.
+In order to save build time during development, dynamically linked shared libraries can be used if ViennaLS was built with them.
 This is done by precompiling the most common template specialisations.
 In order to use shared libraries, use
 ```
-cmake .. -DVIENNALS_BUILD_SHARED_LIBS=ON
+cmake .. -DVIENNALS_PRECOMPILE_HEADERS=ON
 ```
 If ViennaLS was build with shared libraries and you use ViennaLS in your project (see above), CMake will automatically link them to your project.
 In order to build a release of your own project with better runtime performance, but longer build times, use the following CMake option when building a release:
 ```
-VIENNALS_USE_SHARED_LIBS=OFF
+VIENNALS_USE_PRECOMPILED=OFF
 ```

 ## Contributing